Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 Re: (Score:2)

-Re:Obvious question (Score:4, Insightful)
+Re:Obvious question (Score:5, Insightful)

 Re: (Score:2)